FujiwaraMokou-tan/GraphProject/README.md

 even if there's only 1 route in that sgb he still must type the desired route so if we were to choose sgb32 it would have to be "sgb32 routes_1" we made it this way so theres a common ground when it comes to find a certain sgb and its route so if we in the future were to add another sgb or another route the user would just need to type it without requiring any changes in the code.
+Also a Strategy Pattern has been implemented where the user can choose which type of graph he wishes to create, by default it will always be the
+AdjacencyListGraph but if the user types the desired dataset followed by the letter e then the graph will be chosen as an EdgeList (example: sgb32 routes_1 e)

-Upon getting the desired route a pop up will show containing the graph, this part of the code is the one that uses the [JavaFXSmartGraph](https://github.com/brunomnsilva/JavaFXSmartGraph).
+Upon getting the desired route a pop up will show containing the graph, this part of the code is the one that uses the [JavaFXSmartGraph](https://github.com/brunomnsilva/JavaFXSmartGraph) and this will now be considered our main screen.
-However that is not the end of out application, on the main screen will now be a title on the top showing which sgb we are viewing and on the left side there will be numerous options that the user can pick (for the 1st milestone only 2 options exist), the user simply has to type the number that identifies one of these options in order to activate them.
+This main screen will now have all the available options the user can do.

 These options are:

-`1 - New Dataset:` By using this one the user can "backtrack" and from the current dataset in order to view another one.

-`2 - Adjacency List:` By using this option a javafx Observable list will appear on the center and right side of the main screen displaying all the vertexes and the incident edges attached to each one.

-We opted to have the application work this way instead of just applying and Hbox onto the [JavaFXSmartGraph](https://github.com/brunomnsilva/JavaFXSmartGraph) and display it on the main screen because this way in the future we can display any sort of necessary information onto our main screen, effectively turning it into a gatherer of intel of sorts while keeping the visual part of it separated on another window to ease the observation of the graph without any other distractions surrounding it.
+`1 - Creating Edges:` To create an edge the user must choose from the first two ComboBoxes the desired vertexes they wish to link as well as typing the distance that is between them, if theres no connection between those 2 vertexes then a new connection will be made, to make such connection the user must press the create button.

+`2 - Creating Edges:` To remove an edge the user must choose from the first two ComboBoxes the desired vertexes they wish to remove the connection then click on the remove Button.

+`3 - Undo:` To Undo an action the user must simply click the undo button.
+(We are currently experiencing a visual/graphical bug where for some reason the memento changes arent being shown in the FXSmartGraph however the memento pattern is fully implemented and working for it is possible to see the changes of the actual graph when we do other options such as seeing the adjacency list where it shows the new edges being either removed or created when we backtrack as well bfs and dijkstra algorithm recognizing our Undos), for example if we create and edge then type undo that edge will not be seen on the adjacency list nor will be recognized on the algorithms.

+`4 - Save:` This option will save the changes we do to our graph, overwritting the routes.txt file with the new or removed edges so next time we load that dataset, the changes will already be visible/applied, in order to do this option the user must click the save button.

+`5 - Dijkstra:` This option will apply the Dijkstra algorithm to our graph, where basically the user must choose the first city (using the comboBoxes above) which will be considered our origin, then the user must choose the second city on the second comboBox to be considered our destination, after that all the user has to do is click on the Dijkstra button, if the pathway is possible then he will show the shortest/less cost path, if it isnt possible then there will be an alert/popup message displayed warning the user that it is impossible to create a path for those 2 cities.

+`6 - BFS:` This option will apply the BFS algorithm to our graph, to do this the user must select a city from the comboBox(the 3rd comboBox) below (the one closest to the BFS button) and select the number of iterations the user wishes to do then simply click the BFS Button.
+This will then do the algorithm and return the neighboring cities depending on how many iterations it was made.

+`7 - Adjacency List:` This button simple displayed the list of adjancencies of our graph depending on the type chosen when loading the dataset (EdgeList or AdjacencyList), this output will be shown differently since both have a different vertex and edge structure.

+`8 - Bar chart:` This button simply has all the metrics that were asked to calculate on out graph, it will be displayed all the vertexes rearranged by the number of edges (de-crescent order) as well as showing the number of edges each one has it will also display the total number of vertexes we have on our graph as well as the total number of edges.
+It will displayed the number of subgraphs that our graph contains and will also display a proper chart showing the top 5 cities of our graph(the ones with most edges).
+To do all of this the user must click the bar chart button.

 # Classes used

-`Hub:` This class will contain the name and weight of a Hub, basically storing the name of the hub plus its ammount/weight, other than that the methods are simply getters and setters.
+`Hub:` This class will contain the name and weight of a Hub, basically storing the name of the hub plus its ammount/weight and their position on the graph, other than that the methods are simply getters and setters.

 `Route:` This class will contain the distance, storing the distance and having its getters and setters.

-`FileReader:` This class will focus solely on reading the inputs of the user and apply them, it's where the graph will be stored as a variable/object as well as other variables that we deemed necessary such as Logistic Network (will be further explain on the class below why we created this)
+`Positions` This class will contain the coordinates x and y of a hub and well as getters.

+`DatasetReader:` This class will focus solely on reading the dataset files.

+`ManipulateInputs:` This class will be responsable for knowing which dataset to read after receiving the user input as well as manipulate said input to create the Logistic Network and issue our Controller.

 `Logistic Network:` This class will contain the information obtained from all the text files, basically storing everything so that later may be used on building the graph, though it might seem rather unnecessary since we could just read and build the graph using simply local variables on the FileReader this way provides an ease of access